Here's everything you need to know about the sport of padel

 Padel tips for starters

 Though padel is a sport that you can jump straight into and play, there are many intricacies to the game, the tactics you can employ and shots you can play.
-Here's some tips for those who are interested in playing or are just starting out.
+Here are some tips for those who are interested in playing or are just starting out.

 Ease off the power - focus on just getting the ball back across the net and into play continuously.
-This will allow you to learn on how to control the ball with your racquet properly.
-Padel is not a power-based game even at pro levels.
+This will allow you to learn how to control the ball with your racquet properly.
+Padel is not a power-based game, even at pro levels.

-Shoes on court – Many players new to the sport will just choose tennis shoes but actually playing padel puts incredible strain on athlete's achilles tendons.
-So choose specific padel shoes from recognized manufacturers as they'll offer maximum comfort and cushioning that is specific to the stresses that a padel player undergoes.
+Shoes on court – Many players new to the sport will just choose tennis shoes, but actually playing padel puts incredible strain on athlete's Achilles tendons.
+So choose specific padel shoes from recognised manufacturers as they'll offer maximum comfort and cushioning that is specific to the stresses that a padel player undergoes.

 07